AZasibna/LogScience/README.md

 # logScience
-After cloning this reposeroty, add configuration.properties file to the project
+After cloning this reposetory, add configuration.properties file to the project, there you can store browser,username,password,url and etc..